 Two years of surgery and treatment left me emotionally and physically drained.
 I had to sell my beautiful home and move to something smaller, as well as getting a new job.

 Luckily I made a full recovery, but it's still lurking in the baclground of my mind.

 Time for some Life Changes - but not my best decisions!

 Moving to the south coast meant a smaller mortgage, and what I felt would be a better work/life balance.

 I found a job, but soon reverted to the old routine of working long hours with all the stress that it entailed.

 I met a guy who I had reservations about, from the start.
-He had issues going back to his childhood, but in my naivety, I didn’t listen to my sensible voice and began a relationship with him.
+He had mental health issues going back to his childhood, but in my naivety and loneliness, I ignored my sensible voice and began a relationship with him.
 He had lost his wife to breast cancer, just a few years before.
-Because of my poor body image I felt at least he would accept me, because of that.
+Because of my poor body image I felt at least he would accept me.
+Not a good basis for any relationship.

 As a result of a very lengthy and acrimonious divorce I was left homeless, emotionally broken and financially in a very bad place.

 You may be surprised by that statement.
 I'm not condoning his abusive behaviour towards me for one moment.
 No-one has the right to be emotionally abusive to another.
 But there were reasons why he lacked trust, and was unable to control his angry outbursts.